 Start with the big milestones and continue to build out the schedule as your plans take shape.
 It will help to keep the team on track and add reminders in their calendars!

-So Many People, So few Pages
+So Many People, So Few Pages

 So many different stakeholder groups receive the report – and they are all probably viewing it from a different perspective.
-We all know how creating personas can be a powerful approach in your marketing strategies – why not dig them out and apply them to your annual report?
+We all know how creating personas can be a powerful approach to your marketing strategies – why not dig them out and apply them to your annual report?
 Consider how you can structure the report to make it a pleasant read, no matter who’s flipping through the pages.

 The goal is to have the report be more than a fleeting flip-through before being destined for the blue box.
 It’s a great opportunity to create a document that is worth holding onto.
 Consider how to marry together different types of media, create interactive elements and develop content that serves not only as information but also as a resource for years to come.